132nd-vWing/132-TRP-388/TRP/SAT/SAT 1 High and Medium altitude deliveries .md

 Focus here is a permissive environment, with a simulated Manpad threat.
 As a minimum conduct 1x high/medium altitude shooter-cover attack and 1x high/medium altitude shooter-shooter attack using the 40 HADB profile found in the SAT document.
+Prior to attack, establish holding and provide 3-point attack brief.

 This lesson can be combined with SAT-2